-You must declare in section 2 of the application form any relationship with a current employee of the Council or with any of its elected members.
+You must declare any relationship with a current employee of the Council or with any of its elected members.
 You must not use any such relationship to support any appointment with the Council.
 If you are in any doubt as to whether a relationship should be declared it is best to declare it.